tibbben/indigenous-cartography/syllabus.md

 #### *Week 11 (Apr.
 4 - Apr.
 8): Participatory Mapping, Community-Based Mapping, and Indigenous Mapping*

-> Introduce the pratice of participatory mapping that is widespread in the development sector and the academic sector and how this practice can be applied in the context of Indigenous groups.
+> Introduce the practice of participatory mapping that is widespread in the development sector and the academic sector and how this practice can be applied in the context of Indigenous groups.

 -  Participatory research methods
 -  Levels of participation